babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 instance locally.
 This command:

 - Generates a BTC public key that uniquely identifies your finality provider
-- Creates a Babylon account to receive staking rewards

 ``` shell
 fpd create-finality-provider \